-There are many amazing and interactive historic sites in Orange County providing great options for learning about the area’s rich history.
+There are many interactive historic sites in Orange County providing great options for learning about the area’s rich history.
 The first people of Orange County fished from the plentiful oceans, and they hunted and gathered from the land.
 The Juaneno and Gabrielino Indians are the Native American tribes that inhabited the Orange County area when Spanish, Mexican, and European exploration began in North America.
 Spanish missionaries first explored Orange County in 1769 and Mission San Juan Capistrano was established in 1776.

 Mexican Ranchos moved into the area in the 1800s, and when Mexico broke away from Spain, California became territory of the Mexican government.
 Cattle ranching was the primary industry of the time.
 In 1848, Mexico ceded California to the United States and in 1850, California became a state.
 Ranchos began to suffer from drought, disease, and costs from new American court systems.
 They were sold to American owners who opted for sheep instead of cattle to make up for the lack of cotton due to the Civil War.

 In 1857, Anaheim became the first American town founded in Orange County.
 Farming became the new industry of the area.
 Orange County successfully produced grapes, barley, wheat, and corn.
 New irrigation in the 1870s led to the addition of new crops like apricots and oranges.
 Agriculture was a booming business, and while other crops disappeared, by the 1930s, one sixth of the nation’s Valencia Oranges came from Orange County.
-The oil boom began in the early 1900s, and major oil strikes in Placentia and Huntington Beach around 1920 helped add another layer to the history of Orange County.
+The oil boom began in the early 1900s, and major oil strikes in Placentia and Huntington Beach around 1920 helped add another layer to the history.

 It’s hard to imagine Orange County with miles of citrus groves and acres of sheep.
 But a few landmarks remain to tell the stories of Orange County’s past.
-Here are a few you wont want to miss.
+Here are a few you won’t want to miss.

 Heritage Hill Historical Park